petterbejo/favorite-places-app/README.md

 This development plan is actually more of a to do-list.
 I'm planning to do thing more or less in the order described here:

-1. View single marker on map
+1. Link to description of single marker from the map
 2. Create endpoint to add new markers one by one
 3. Create endpoint to upload a CSV with multiple markers
 4. Switch to postgres